Xingtian Temple metro station

-Xingtian Temple (行天宮 (Xíngtiān Gōng)) is a metro station in Taipei, Taiwan served by the Taipei Metro.
+Xingtian Temple (行天宮 (Xíngtiān Gōng)) is a metro station in Taipei, Taiwan, served by the Taipei Metro, on the Zhonghe–Xinlu line.
 The station opened on 3 November 2010.
 This station is named after the Xingtian Temple, but other places near the station such as the Xingtian Temple Market and Songjiang Market are also notable.
 The station will be a planned transfer for the Minsheng–Xizhi line.

 Station overview

 This three-level, underground station has an island platform and has four exits.
 It is located beneath the intersection of Minsheng East Rd. and Jinzhou Street, and opened on 3 November 2010 with the opening of the Luzhou Branch Line and the Taipei City section of the Xinzhuang Line.
 The station serves over 15,000 passengers per day and is the busiest station on the Xinzhuang Line.